dictionaria/pydictionaria/docs/submission-workflow.md

     python3 -m virtualenv ENV

 This will create the folder `ENV` and fill it with a separate Python installation for your CLDF bench.
+By the way, the folder name is completely arbitrary.
 You can also give the folder any other name by changing the command above accordingly.
-The name itself is arbitrary but it is common convention to call it `ENV`, `env`, `VENV`, `venv`, or something similar.
+However, it is common convention to call it `ENV`, `env`, `VENV`, `venv`, or something along those lines.

 The rest of this document will assume the folder is named `ENV` (in all-caps).

+*Note:*
+Internally the virtual environment uses absolute paths to find python packages within it.
+This means you have to delete and recreate the virtual environment every time, you move the CLDF bench to a different location.

+To delete a virtual environment, all you need to do is delete its `ENV` folder.

 ### Activating the virtual environment